 LDAP Injection

 LDAP injection is a critical security vulnerability that occurs when applications fail to properly sanitize user input before incorporating it into LDAP queries.
-This oversight allows attackers to manipulate directory service operations, potentially leading to unauthorized access, data breaches, or system compromise.
-Similar to SQL injection, this attack targets Lightweight Directory Access Protocol (LDAP) directories, which are commonly used for authentication and user management in enterprise environments.
+This oversight enables attackers to manipulate directory service operations, potentially leading to unauthorized access, data breaches, or full system compromise.
+Common in enterprise environments, this attack targets Lightweight Directory Access Protocol (LDAP) directories used for authentication and user management.

 Key Points